ZhuangLab/storm-analysis/doc/source/parameters.rst

 ---------------------

 These parameters are common to 3D-DAOSTORM and sCMOS analysis.

-* **background_sigma** - This is the sigma of a 2D gaussian to convolve the data in order to estimate the background in pixels.
-Something like 8 usually works well.

 * **cutoff** - Z fit cutoff (used when z is calculated later from the fit width in x and y.